 “I realized the image looked remarkably like a face of a man with a beard, so I took a number of shots on my phone.
 The face appeared to be looking back towards the shore,” Jeremy Fletcher, who took the photo, told the Daily Mail.
 “The obvious comment is that it looks like God, but it could also be Sean Connery or Karl Marx.”

-But God isn’t just a regular man, and he’s not a just cloud in the sky.
+But God isn’t just a regular man, and he’s not just a cloud in the sky.
 As the Journal of Biblical Counseling pointed out, God is everything.
-An image of God isn’t what’s important when thinking about him, but rather it’s better to consider what he represents and brings to the world, the Journal explained.
+The Journal explained that an image of God isn’t essential when thinking about him; instead, it’s better to consider what he represents and brings to the world.

 “Christians respond to the physical and material aspects of life in our culture,” the Journal explained.
 “Paul, in Romans 1, remarks on this same issue.
 The gospel says our deepest needs exist in our hearts, not in our bodies.
 We must live as though our world is temporary; eternity holds our real home.”

-What that means is that whatever Jesus looks like, God will look like, since they are one in the same.
+That means that whatever Jesus looks like, God will look like since they are the same.

-God is a lot of things, not one thing specifically
+10. God is a lot of things, not one thing precisely.

-King James Bible Online offered a number of images of God.
+King James Bible Online offered several images of God.
 The images include valleys, mountains, and scenes from throughout the world that show God’s image and power.
 God can be a beautiful landscape across the orange plains of the Southwest, or he could be a mother and son working together to overcome a problem.
-God is the image he’s created, the website explained and is someone you can see every day.
+God is the image he’s created, the website explained, and is someone you can see daily.

 “Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning,” James 1:17 reads, according to the King James Bible.

-The Bible reveals who God is and how He related to people.
-There are a lot of Scriptures that describe what God is like, and His character.
-But there are also a few places in the Bible that have a description of God’s actual appearance.
+The Bible reveals who God is and how He relates to people.
+There are a lot of Scriptures that describe what God is like and His character.
+But a few places in the Bible also describe God’s actual appearance.
 And these descriptions are pretty similar throughout the Bible.